MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   COREWEBVIEW2_SAVE_AS_UI_SUCCESS,
   /// Could not perform Save As because the destination file path is an invalid path.
   ///
-  /// It is considered as invalid when:
-  /// the path is empty or a relative path, the parent directory doesn't
+  /// It is considered as invalid when the path is empty, a relative path, a directory,
-  /// exist, or the path is a directory.
+  /// or the parent path doesn't exist COREWEBVIEW2_SAVE_AS_UI_INVALID_PATH,
-  ///
-  /// Parent directory can be itself, if the path is root directory, or
-  /// root disk.
-When the root doesn't exist, the path is invalid.
-  COREWEBVIEW2_SAVE_AS_UI_INVALID_PATH,
   /// Could not perform Save As because the destination file path already exists and
   /// replacing files was not allowed by the `AllowReplace` property.